A-r-s-h-i-a/Personal-Projects/README.md

 This repository holds many of my personal projects since 2020, projects I started and finished with the ultimate goal of expanding my skills as a software engineer.
 Nearly all of these are Artificial Intelligence/Machine Learning projects, written in Python with Tensorflow.
 There are currently seven:
 1. Music Generation || A sequence model (LSTM) which generates melodies
 2. Face Tracking || A script utilizing OpenCV (Haar Cascade Classifier) to identify and track faces from video streams
-3. Explainable AI || A complement to an agent, an algorithm (RISE, XAI) which sheds light on the reasoning behind its decisions
+3. Explainable AI || An algorithm (RISE, XAI) which sheds light on the reasoning behind an AI agent's decision-making
 4. Actor Critic || A reinforcement learning algorithm applied to OpenAI Gym's CartPole environment
 5. Dueling Double DQN || A reinforcement learning algorithm applied to OpenAI Gym's LunarLander environment
 6. Neural Network from Scratch || A custom neural network, with the neurons, backpropagation function, etc. built from the ground up